AahmedKhan77/Python-Project-7-IF-/README.md

 # Python-Project-7-IF-
-This is initial learning stage of python, learning about IF Statements.
+This is initial learning stage of python, learning about IF/else Statements.
+Read condition.txt file.